 Dirty filters restrict airflow and affect the overall performance of your furnace.
 Try swapping your old furnace filter for a new one, and see whether your problem improves.

 A furnace’s gas line has an on-off valve.
 Be sure the valve isn’t off or partially closed.

 When to Call a Pro

-If troubleshooting your furnace doesn’t solve your ignition problems, it’s time to call pro.
+If troubleshooting your furnace doesn’t solve your ignition problems, it’s time to call a pro.
 Fixing furnace-related problems requires expert knowledge of gas and electrical systems.
-A mistake during a DIY repair can lead to gas leaks, carbon monoxide leaks and other hazards.
-Tackling furnace repairs yourself can also result in expensive mistakes and recurring malfunctions.
-An HVAC professional will identify your problem and provide an appropriate solution.
+And a mistake during a DIY repair can lead to gas leaks, carbon monoxide leaks, and other hazards.
+Plus, tackling furnace repairs yourself can also result in expensive mistakes and recurring malfunctions.